-It may not be possible to specify a site definition for an external ESI provider site.
+- It may not be possible to specify a site definition for an external ESI provider site.
 If an ESI request is made to a provider that does not match any application Web server mapping, then OracleAS Web Cache uses Domain Name System (DNS) to resolve the site name.
 Note that this will not work if there is a firewall between the cache and the ESI provider.
-In that case, you must provide a proxy server mapping that directs the request to the appropriate proxy.
+In that case, you must provide a proxy server mapping that directs the request to the appropriate proxy. - Undefined ESI provider sites disable the following OracleAS Web Cache features:

-Undefined ESI provider sites disable the following OracleAS Web Cache features:
+Performance assurance heuristics

-- Performance assurance heuristics
+- Origin server features, such as surge protection, load balancing, failover, and session binding

-- Origin server features, such as surge protection, load balancing, failover, and session binding b.
-In the Host Name field, enter the site name, such as www.company.com.
+It is not possible to configure only ESI provider sites.
+In a configuration with ESI provider sites, at least one virtual host site definition must exist for ESI template pages.

-- It is not possible to configure only ESI provider sites.
-In a configuration with ESI provider sites, at least one virtual host site definition must exist for ESI template pages. - 2.
-Specify the site information: - a.
+- 2. Specify the site information: - a.
 In the Site Definitions page, click Add Site.